 Heartbreak Ridge and Star Gap are difficult trails which climb all the way to the Blue Ridge not far from Mount Mitchell, joining the trails in the Black Mountains & Toe River trailhead area.

 Continuing northeast from the Mill Creek area, you'll pass the Jarrett Creek drainage and find the Curtis Creek area, which contains the first piece of land east of the Mississippi purchased by the National Forest Service under the authority of the Weeks Act of 1911.
 This area is now dedicated to Dr. Chase P. Ambler, who was committed to helping preserve these lands and who also built Rattlesnake Lodge, the remains of which can be found alongside the Blue Ridge Parkway just north of Asheville.
 A mountain peak within the Great Smoky Mountains National Park bears his name as well.

 Progressing northeastward, you'll pass the Mackey Creek, Buck Creek, and Amstrong Creek drainages before crossing US Hwy.
 221 at the North Fork Catawba River.
-On the east side of 221 is the Linville Gorge Wilderness area, which is the deepest gorge east of the Mississippi river.
+On the east side of 221 is the Linville Gorge area, which is the deepest gorge east of the Mississippi river.
 A vast network of trails and a designated Wilderness area covers Linville Gorge.
 Trails on the rim are less secluded and include spectacular views into the gorge itself.
 The Linville Gorge trailhead page has all the details.